Battle of Suessula: Background

-The battle
+Battle

 Livy, who is the only source for this battle, writes that the Samnites, even after two defeats determined to achieve victory, brought their whole army to Suessula.
 When news of this reached Valerius from Capua, he detached a strong force to protect his camp and baggage, and proceeded by forced marches to Suessula.
 There he established camp close to the enemy, since he had not brought any baggage or camp followers, his camp was much smaller than normal.
 The Samnites formed battle lines and marched towards the Roman camp, believing there would soon be a battle.
 When the Samnites learnt from their scouts of the small size of the Roman camp, they believed only a small Roman force were opposing them.
 The Samnite soldiers wanted to assault the Roman camp at once, but were restrained from by their generals.
 Owing to their large numbers and long stay outside Suessula, the Samnites were now running out of supplies.
 Believing the Romans to be too weak to venture outside their camp and short on food as well, the Samnites decided to send foragers into the fields.
 Seeing the Samnites scattered and their camp weakly held, Valerius led his men in an attack on the Samnite camp, which was captured in the first assault.
 Leaving two legions to hold the Samnite camp, Valerius ordered his men forward to round up the Samnite foragers.
 The scattered Samnites were slaughtered or fled in fear.
 The Roman spoils included 40 000 shields, due to the Samnite flight a far larger number than the enemy slain, and 170 standards.